echgo/echgo/README.md

     echgo/echgo:latest
 ```

 If the container was started, then the directory **/etc/echgo/configuration** is created.
 Here you will find the configuration for the different communication paths.
 Please fill in and save this as required.
+You can find an example of the configuration file [here](https://github.com/echgo/echgo/blob/master/.echgo.yaml).

-The container is stopped automatically and can now be removed.
+The container is stopped automatically and removed.

 ### Start the service